deshaw/jupyterlab-execute-time/README.md

 conda install -c conda-forge jupyterlab_execute_time
 ```

-Note: for this to show anything, you need to enable cell timing in the notebook via Settings->Advanced Settings Editor->Notebook: `{"recordTiming": true}`.
+Note: By default, if this extension is enabled, it will automatically change your settings to record timing in the notebook metadata when it is loaded.
+If this fails, you can do this manually via Settings->Advanced Settings Editor->Notebook: `{"recordTiming": true}`.
 This is a notebook metadata setting and not a plugin setting.
 The plugin just displays this data.

 ## Contributing